Potassium: benefits, dosage, contraindications

 ✪✪✪✪✪

-Oral potassium can prevent and treat potassium deficiencies.
+Oral potassium is used to prevent and treat potassium deficiencies.
 Most hypokalemic patients have serum potassium levels of 3.0 to 3.5 mEq per liter and are asymptomatic.
 Occasionally, mild fatigue and muscle weakness may be reported.
-Moderately hypokalemic patients (serum potassium levels of 3.0 to 2.5 mEq per liter) may exhibit significant proximal muscle weakness.
-Other vague symptoms, including constipation, can also be reported.
-Severely hypokalemic patients (serum potassium levels below 2.5 mEq per liter) may develop rhabdomyolysis, myoglobinuria, symmetrical ascending paralysis, and even respiratory arrest.
-Hypokalemia has been shown to be associated with an increased risk of essential hypertension, ischemic and hemorrhagic strokes, arrhythmia issues, and cardiovascular events.
-The etiology of hypokalemia may be insufficient potassium intake, transcellular movement of potassium from extracellular to intracellular compartments, or excessive loss of potassium.
-Renal and gastrointestinal systems are the main sites of excessive potassium loss from the body.
-To prevent hypokalemia, 20 mEq of potassium (about 780 mg of elemental potassium) is typically taken once per day.
+Patients with moderate hypokalemia (serum potassium 3.0 to 2.5 mEq per liter) may have significant proximal muscle weakness.
+Other vague symptoms, including constipation, may also be reported.
+Severely hypokalemic patients (serum potassium below 2.5 mEq per liter) may develop rhabdomyolysis, myoglobinuria, ascending symmetric paralysis, and even respiratory arrest.
+Hypokalemia has been shown to be associated with an increased risk of essential hypertension, ischemic and hemorrhagic strokes, arrhythmias, and cardiovascular events.
+The etiology of hypokalemia may be inadequate potassium intake, a transcellular shift of potassium from extracellular to intracellular compartments, or excessive potassium loss.
+The renal and gastrointestinal systems are the main sites of excessive potassium loss from the body.
+To prevent hypokalemia, 20 mEq of potassium (about 780 mg of elemental potassium) is generally taken once daily.
 To treat hypokalemia, 40-100 mEq of potassium (about 1560-3900 mg of elemental potassium) is generally taken in 2 to 5 doses per day.
-Potassium supplementation should be individualized and based on a person's serum potassium level, which should be maintained between 3.5 and 5 mEq/L.
+Potassium supplementation should be individualized and based on the person’s serum potassium level, which should be maintained between 3.5 and 5 mEq/L.

 Posologie